-Time out
+Time In

-On occasions, students get themselves into a state or in a way that they cannot see light at the end of the tunnel, or the school deems it appropriate to have timeout from lessons or school.
+On occasions, students can find themselves in a dysregulated state or in a way that they cannot see light at the end of the tunnel.
+The school may also deem it appropriate for the student to have time away from lessons and to spend time in a reflective period with a key member of staff.
 This is in liaison with parents, to ensure the students' interests are kept at heart.